SocGen to take 100 million euro hit on Greek unit sale

-PARIS French bank Societe Generale (SOGN.PA) said it would take a 100 million-euro (81.8 million pounds) hit to third-quarter net profit from its sale of loss-making Greek unit Geniki Bank to Piraeus Bank (BOPr.AT).
+PARIS French bank Societe Generale (SOGN.PA) said it would take a 100 million-euro ($131 million) hit to third-quarter net profit from its sale of loss-making Greek unit Geniki Bank to Piraeus Bank (BOPr.AT).

 The news comes two days after rival Credit Agricole (CAGR.PA) sealed its exit from debt-laden Greece - at a much higher cost of 2 billion euros - as French banks pull out of the epicentre of the euro zone debt crisis.